zimward/gd32vf103xx-usbd/README.md

 # State
-Enumeration is working, but the last character of a string get scrambled and enumeration is too slow.
+Enumeration is working, but it takes far too long to respond to a request making it nearly timeout.